ThomasLee03/Academic-Website/README.md

 - Measure performance based on visual inspection and quantitative metrics (e.g., PSNR, SSIM).

 ## Data Collection
 I will be using the publicly available image dataset CIFAR-10 for image collection.
-To simulate corrupted images, we will randomly remove pixel values, replacing them with placeholders (e.g., `NaN').
+To simulate corrupted images, we will randomly remove pixel values, replacing them with placeholders (e.g., `NaN' or (0,0,0)).
 These datasets will serve as our training and testing ground for the various imputation techniques.

 ## How We Plan on Modeling the Data
 We will model the data using a combination of statistical imputation methods and machine learning techniques: